 Rural home loans have long been considered one of the best-kept government secrets.
 That is because buyers in these rural areas get access to affordable, safe financing.
-Of course, these mortgages are excellent when there are very few other loan options.
-This is why suburbanization has such an impact on these rural areas.
+Of course, t

 What Constitutes a Rural Home Loan?